Singapore stands still as nation bids farewell to founding father Lee

 The sombre mood extended beyond Singapore, with India and New Zealand observing an official day of mourning on Sunday.

-Lee's body was cremated in a private ceremony for his family later on Sunday.
+Lee's body was going to be cremated in a private ceremony for his family later on Sunday.

 (Additional reporting by Saeed Azhar; Writing by Rachel Armstrong; Editing by Kim Coghill)